SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

     :width: 400
     :align: center

     Response probability of the comparator as a function of the signal charge.
-The ideal system (noiseless) exhibits a step function while noise will smear-out the transition.
-That results in a Gaussian error function which fitted parameter are used to determine the threshold (50 % transition point) and the noise (slope of the curve).
+The ideal system (noiseless, blue curve) exhibits a step function while noise (red curve) will smear-out the transition.
+That results in a Gaussian error function which fitted parameter define threshold (50 % transition point) and noise (slope of the curve) of the system.

  - Charge injection